Apple overcomes iPhone slump with strong fiscal 4Q showing

 SAN FRANCISCO (AP) — Apple is still running a well-oiled moneymaking machine despite cooling demand for its hottest product, the iPhone.

-Sales and revenue in the July-September quarter exceeded analyst estimates as Apple’s newest iPhones got off to a better start than expected, even though the devices aren’t that much different last year’s models.
+Sales and revenue in the July-September quarter exceeded analyst estimates as Apple’s newest iPhones got off to a better start than expected, even though the devices aren’t that much different from last year’s models.

 Apple said Wednesday that revenue rose 2% from the same time last year to $64 billion, even as iPhone revenue dropped 9%.
+The company’s iPhone sales have now declined from the previous year for four straight quarters.
 Apple’s profit dipped 3% to $13.7 billion, but the earnings per share of $3.03 topped analyst projections.

 In another encouraging sign, Apple’s sales in China continued to recover from a sharp drop-off earlier this year.
 That helped ease worries that Apple might be bruised by President Donald Trump’s trade war with the world’s most populous country.